 The process of shaving takes a significant toll on the skin.
 Imagine a sharp blade raking across your face over and over.

-What’s left is skin with little to no protection and wide open pores – a perfect recipe for disaster like infection and irritation.
+What’s left is skin with little to no protection and wide-open pores – a perfect recipe for disasters like infection and irritation.

 Men, by nature, don’t want to use skincare products.
 I’m guilty, and most of you are.
 But when it comes to shaving, this is serious stuff.

 Even if shaving cream has a good post-shave, an aftershave balm is essential when it comes to post-shave protection.

 The default option that a lot of men use would be liquid aftershaves.

 Don’t use an aftershave splash.

-Remember Macauly Culkin in the Home Alone movie was he screams after applying aftershave on his face?
+Remember Macaulay Culkin in the Home Alone movie was he screams after applying aftershave on his face?

 That’s the product I’m talking about.